Elizabeth Taber Library

 You have a legal right to privacy.
 Library staff will not interfere with anyone’s access to information, within the limits of state and/or federal law.

-No one may use Library computers to receive or transmit material harmful to minors, pornographic images of children, or materials that are obscene, dangerous, harmful or unlawful.
+No one may use Library computers to receive or transmit material harmful to minors, pornographic images of children, or materials that are obscene, dangerous, harmful, or unlawful.

 “Hacking” with Library computers is illegal.